markdohle/react-without-toolchain/README.md

 MIT xPro REACT Week 3 Notes: What is a Toolchain

+Learn how to ceate a React App [here.](https://reactjs.org/docs/create-a-new-react-app.html)

 What is a Toolchain?
 A toolchain is a package of programming tools that helps you set up an application and its dependencies easily.
 This week, you’ll use the create-react-app toolchain.
 The best way to understand the value of this toolchain is to review what it’s like to create a React application without one.